 For POST data, it’s just as easy as reading keyboard input, or STDIN, depending of how it works.
 If it’s a GET request, then you should get nothing (or a 0xFF byte in case of BASIC), otherwise you’d get the data your user sent in your POST form.

-It's safe to assume anything over 127 is the end of input, as anything above that will be percent-encoded.
-In particular, in BASIC, you get 199 if you're past the end (EOF) and 255 if there's nothing.
+Add this code to get and print POST variables.
+Good thing there’s line numbers so I don’t have to tell you where to add them.
+It’s safe to assume anything over 127 is the end of input, as anything above that will be percent-encoded.
+In particular, in BASIC, you get 199 if you’re past the end (EOF) and 255 if there’s nothing.
 Parsing the resulting string is left as an exercise to the reader.
-And now if you send some data in the form you'll get:
+And now if you send some data in the form you’ll get:

 You can even use brainfuck or something similar: